xaviermerino/ECE2551-SoftHardDesign/MorseBeeper/README.md

 * Right
 * Reset

 These buttons (with the exception of the reset button) are wired to pin `A0` using a **voltage divider**.
-The value at `Analog Pin 0` depends on which button was pressed.
+The value at pin `A0` depends on which button was pressed.
 A portion of the schematic is presented below.

 ![lcdkeypad](https://raw.githubusercontent.com/xaviermerino/ECE2551-SoftHardDesign/master/MorseBeeper/voltagedivider.png)

 The resistances used in your shield might vary depending on the manufacturer.
 You will need this information when calculating the expected value for a button press.
-For instance, when button `UP` is pressed, the voltage at `Analog Pin 0` can be found using **Ohm's law**.
+For instance, when button `UP` is pressed, the voltage at pin `A0` can be found using **Ohm's law**.

 ![lcdkeypad](https://raw.githubusercontent.com/xaviermerino/ECE2551-SoftHardDesign/master/MorseBeeper/ohmslaw.png)

 > Alternatively, you can obtain this information with a multimeter or by reading the value at the pin when a button is pressed.
 The complete schematic can be found [here](http://image.dfrobot.com/image/data/DFR0009/LCDKeypad%20Shield%20V1.0%20SCH.pdf).

 The Arduino reads the value at the pin and provides a number ranging from `0 - 1023` corresponding to the input voltage.
-Since we calculated the voltage at `Analog Pin 0` to be `0.7081 V` we can proceed to map this value to reflect the Arduino's 10-bit ADC resolution.
+Since we calculated the voltage at pin `A0` to be `0.7081 V` we can proceed to map this value to reflect the Arduino's 10-bit ADC resolution.
 We know that `5V` is represented by the decimal value `1023` and that `0V` is represented by `0`.
 We can now map the value accordingly using the **Rule of Three**.
 We find out that the value at the pin read by the Arduino is around `144`.

 You will use **inheritance** to create an `LCDKeypad` class which will:
 * Extend the `LiquidCrystal` class.